oracle/graal/docs/tools/insight/Insight-Manual.md

         at <llvm> main(agent-sieve.c:123:2452)
 ```

 It is possible to access primitive local variables from the native code.
-Replace
-the above Insight script with
+Replace the above Insight script with:

 ```js
 insight.on('enter', function(ctx, frame) {